inab/oeb_general_docs/how_to/2_participe_events.md

-# Participe in Benchmarking Events
+# Participe in benchmarking events

 Request a role upgrade
 ----------------------